-The success of the NSU Children and Families Clinic is a collaborative effort resulting in a truly meaningful reunification of parent and child in an international abduction case.
+The success of the NSU Children and Families Law Clinic is a collaborative effort resulting in a truly meaningful reunification of parent and child in an international abduction case.

-summer of 2017 for a three-month visit, but the child was never returned to him, in violation of a Dominican court order and international law.
+The client, a citizen of the Dominican Republic, sent his child to the United States during the summer of 2017 for a three-month visit, but the child was never returned to him, in violation of a Dominican court order and international law.
 The client subsequently moved to Spain.
 The team was able to obtain an order granting a return petition, which reunified the minor child with her father.
-See photo insert.

 The Circuit Court Judge, assigned to the case, was impressed by the level of sophistication NSU Law students demonstrated with this complex matter and the professionalism demonstrated in the courtroom.